 Reverse mortgages (sometimes called "home equity conversion loans") enable older homeowners to use their built-up equity without having to sell their home.
 The lending institution gives you funds determined by your home equity amount; you get a one-time amount, a monthly payment or a line of credit.
 The borrowed money doesn't have to be paid back until the borrower sells his residence, moves away, or dies.
 At the time you sell your home or is no longer used as your primary residence, you (or your estate) must pay back the lender for the funds you obtained from the reverse mortgage as well as interest among other fees.

-The conditions of a reverse mortgage often are being sixty-two or older, using the home as your main residence, and having a low balance on your mortgage or having paid it off.
+The requirements of a reverse mortgage normally are being sixty-two or older, maintaining the property as your primary residence, and holding a low remaining mortgage balance or owning your home outright.

 Do you have a question regarding a mortgage program?